rwbl/domoticz-webapp-sitecontrol/README.md

 The author is also on a steep learning curve on how to develop Node-RED solutions.
 This means, there might be better ways to accomplish a function, but so far this solution is working fine.

-The solution is being developed further but this documentation might not be up-to-date.
+The solution is being _developed further_ but this documentation might not be up-to-date.
 Check out the comments in the flows.

 ### Documentation
-The PDF document *domoticz-webapp-sitecontrol.pdf* describes the solution and the concept.
+The PDF document **domoticz-webapp-sitecontrol.pdf** describes the solution and the concept.
-The files wasc-*.flow* and subflow contain the Node-RED flows (formatted).
+The files starting with *wasc-* contains the Node-RED flows (formatted).
+Use the Node-RED import function to import as new flow.

 ### Credits
 To the developers of Domoticz and Node-RED and to all sharing related information.